 Why it matters

-• Top universities showed strong support for students after George Floyd's death but largely ignored Charlie Kirk's assassination, raising concerns about bias in responses to political violence.
+- Top universities showed strong support for students after George Floyd's death but largely ignored Charlie Kirk's assassination, raising concerns about political bias.

-• The lack of response from Ivy League schools contrasts with public universities that offered support, highlighting differing approaches to student welfare and political events.
+- The lack of response from Ivy League schools contrasts sharply with their previous actions, highlighting potential disparities in addressing political violence.

 What’s next